gobridge/workshops/README.md

 # Workshops

-All things GoBridge workshops here.
+All things GoBridge workshops start here.

 Before kicking off a new workshop, be sure to read about [requirements and details about organizing or sponsoring](https://github.com/gobridge/organizing) a GoBridge workshop.

+New to this?
+We've got your back:exclamation: :boom: We [provide training and have presentation material](https://github.com/gobridge/workshop-material) for you to use!

 For information about funding a GoBridge workshop, please visit Bridge Foundry's [finances repo](https://github.com/bridgefoundry/finances).